 His alcoholism was secondary to his Personality Disorder.
 Alcoholism is often hereditary and almost always secondary to much deeper, hidden issues and plaguing inner pain.

 Most people believe that Narcissism is self-love.
 The reality of Narcissistic Personality Disorder is a deep inner shame and hatred for oneself.
 A never-ending dissatisfaction with themselves and continuous self-degrading that is turned and projected onto those around them.
 That self-hatred will inevitably over time, translate into a deep hatred for anyone who loves them.
 They much prefer to surround themselves with people who could take them or leave them, who don’t care deeply enough for them to hold them accountable for their destructive behavior and choices.
-This is especially true when they can no longer find the fueling of their false self-esteem from the same Narcissistic source.
-In time, that source becomes depleted by their systematic, covert verbal devaluing often cleverly disguised and stated as being done out of love.
-In my case, the things he appreciated and loved the most about me, my honest, kind, joyful demeanor became the things he learned to envy and hate.
-These were qualities I offered and others could see in me that he didn’t have.
+This is especially true when they can no longer find the fueling of their false self-esteem from the same Narcissistic supply.
+In time, that supply source becomes depleted by their systematic, covert verbal devaluing often cleverly disguised and stated as being done out of love.
+In my case, the things he verbally appreciated and loved the most about me, my honest, kind, joyful demeanor became the things he learned to envy, resent and hate.
+These were qualities I offered and others could see in me, (I’m told) that he didn’t have.
 He was outwardly proud of my chosen profession for many years.
-In hindsight, it offered him validation that he couldn’t possibly be an alcoholic with a personality disorder if his significant other were a therapist.
+In hindsight, it offered him validation that he couldn’t possibly be an alcoholic with a personality disorder if his significant other were in the field.
 Surely that must be true, for she would see it if it weren’t.

 There was so much I didn’t see, so much that I missed and overlooked.
 He was able to get those qualities he wanted for himself through me, but over time he became resentful and envious that they weren’t genuinely found within himself, only through me.

 A Narcissist can’t allow themselves to genuinely love, want or need anyone.
 Their personal connections are fabrications of normalcy.
 A Narcissist knows no real self-love and are therefore unable to purely, genuinely, deeply love another.
 Everything is just lightly lying, resting on the surface.
 Projection of their self-hatred onto others around them is a part of this disorder.
 Daily regular projection.
-I suppose because of all the years of a created persona that I lived with it was easy for me to overlook his personality disorder.
+I suppose because of years of a created persona it was easy for me to overlook his personality disorder.
 I convinced myself they were just bad moods.
 He regularly blamed work for his mood swings and verbally reassured me of his love.
-I was so hungry for a sober, deeper connection and his sobered full attention, the attention I was certain I had before his resentment developed into a crescendo right before the sudden end.
+I was hungry for a sober, deeper connection and his sobered full attention, the attention I was certain I had before his resentment developed into a crescendo right before the sudden end.
 I was wrong.
 It never existed.
-It was a fabrication for years.
-And I had unknowingly allowed that to be enough.
+It was a fabrication.
+I had unknowingly allowed that to be enough.

 Any woman with traditional feminine values was always degraded unless those values were able to be mixed in with masculine (more valuable) values, ones of athleticism, and financial success.
 My stay-at-home wife and mom friends were always at the brunt of his criticisms for being financial users, gold-diggers, being burdens or leaches, they were unworthy dependents of their superior working/producing victimized husbands.
 In his opinion, a woman without traditional masculine values was of no value.
 Feminine values were worthless, pathetic and inferior.
 If they weren’t financial producers they were users.
 All women should work and contribute financially to the family he would say regardless of raising a young family.